bottlerocket-os/bottlerocket/QUICKSTART-EKS.md

   * If you chose a public subnet, either add `--associate-public-ip-address` to the command, or attach an Elastic IP afterward.
 * SECURITY_GROUP_ID_1, SECURITY_GROUP_ID_2: the two security groups you found earlier
 * BOTTLEROCKET_AMI_ID: the ID of the AMI you registered, or an Amazon-provided AMI ID
-* userdata.toml: the path to the user data file you created earlier
+* user-data.toml: the path to the user data file you created earlier
 * INSTANCE_PROFILE_NAME: the instance profile created by `eksctl` for the cluster nodegroups.

 ```